The Kosataga Story

 With fast fashion and synthetic fabrics becoming the new trend, Tanya and Soumya wanted to do their bit to save the environment.
 That is why they decided to only work with fibers that are 100% sustainable and organic.
-Kostaga stands for fashion that is evergreen and long lasting.
+Kosataga stands for fashion that is evergreen and long lasting.

 The Singh Sisters

-Tanya was working as a graphic designer in a well-established firm and in March 2019, she quit her job to work for Kostaga full time.
-Just like Tanya, the younger sibling Soumya also decided to fully commit herself to Kostaga after completing her studies.
+Tanya was working as a graphic designer in a well-established firm and in March 2019, she quit her job to work for Kosataga full time.
+Just like Tanya, the younger sibling Soumya also decided to fully commit herself to Kosataga after completing her studies.
 It is an entirely home run business and their team consists of the two sisters, Tanya Singh and Soumya Singh, their mother and grandmother.

 Kosataga has been able to grow into a business from just being an Instagram page because the two sisters, Tanya Singh and Soumya Singh became each other's strength.